 How I Brought My Spider Plant Back to Health

 1.)
-By repotting the snake plant.
+By repotting the spider plant.

 2.)
 Shaving the rootball.
 Yes, it sounds painful & you’ll see me do it in the video below but the plant is doing gloriously well after 3 months time.

 3.)
 Putting it in a new pot with fresh soil mix.